top of page

 Missing the military type of flying, Captain McGee re-entered service in the Air Force Reserves flying A-10s at Richards-Gebaur Air Force Base, MO.
 After time in the Reserves, he returned to his civilian career as a pilot with Continental Airlines.
 He was a Flight Instructor on the DC-10 and was selected as Initial Cadre Flight Instructor on the Boeing 777 and 787 programs.
 After retiring from his airline career in 2013, Captain McGee was hired as a Boeing 777 and 787 flight instructor and became a Training Center Evaluator with Boeing Korea on the B-787.
 Captain McGee has over 31,200 hours of flight time and over 24,000 simulator hours.

-Contact Jessica at 937-652-4710 x.106 or jessica.henry@champaignaviationmuseum.org with any questions or if you need assistance logging into your
+Please contact Jessica at 937-652-4710 x.106 with any questions about your Gala tickets.

 Contact Us